hwanhonoh/first_project/README.md

 # first_project

-This is my first project folder
+This is my first R project folder